Skip to content

 [USER_HOME]/MQTT-FX/scripts

-In case this folder does not exists it is automatically created by MQTT.fx containing some default/demo scripts.
+In case this folder does not exist it is automatically created by MQTT.fx containing some default/demo scripts.

 Following this convention, files in the “scripts” folder are names like this: